omnivector-solutions/osd-documentation/operations/singularity.rst

 .. note:: The .deb or .rpm files must be supplied as Juju resources.

-Before running the action, the .deb or .rpm must supplied a Juju resource, according to each operating system:
+Before running the action, the packages must supplied as Juju resources, according to each operating system:

 Ubuntu: